 Learning & Teaching

-These selected methods emphasise and facilitate students' critical development, and cohere around the integration of practice and theory.
-Through the programme, students will normally experience both tutor-led learning and self-directed methods of learning, increasing independence and reflection encouraging positive attitudes towards lifelong learning.
+Learning and teaching methods emphasise and facilitate the development of your critical reasoning, and encourage the integration of theory and practice.
+Throughout your programme, you will experience both tutor-led learning and self-directed methods of learning, increasing independence and reflection and encouraging you to develop a positive attitude toward lifelong learning.

 Employability & Careers